MahdiNouraie/Advanced-Football-Analytics/README.md

 ### 7. `Regression Results.md`
 This file contains the results of regression models of the step three of the introduced methodology.

-### 8. `Figures`
+### 8. `Figures,md`
-This folder contains all figures used in the manuscript with their captions.
+This file contains all figures used in the manuscript with their captions.

 ---